 This indicator tracks countries offering tax incentives for the clean energy sector.
 Analysis of 2022 data shows that 53 countries had tax incentives for renewable energy in force.
 Due to data and time limitations, we do not yet delve into the quality of these tax benefits, but this may be addressed in a future release of this platform.

-Number of countries with renewable energy generation/capacity targets
+Number of countries with renewable power targets in NDCs

-The latest estimates show that renewable energy targets, a crucial tool for galvanizing change and influencing decision-makers, now cover most of the globe.
-As of 2022, there were 175 countries with quantified renewable energy targets.
+Renewable energy targets, a crucial tool for galvanizing change and influencing decision-makers, now cover most of the globe.
+As of 2023, there were 113 countries with quantified renewable energy targets that focus on power in their NDCs.

 National-level targets set a clear and ambitious course for increasing renewable energy generation over time.
 They send a strong signal to the economy for a future energy shift.